todkaiser/earthquake-api/README.md

 ## Task scheduler

-The application contains a job that pulls USGS earthquake data from the past hour every 15 minutes.
+The application contains a job that pulls USGS earthquake data from the past hour every 5 minutes.
 To initiate this task, in the project directory run

 ```
-$ bundle exec whenever --update-crontab --set environment=development
+$ bundle exec whenever --set environment=development --update-crontab IMPORT_USGS_DATA
 ```

 To check if the job is scheduled, run